rafambn/KMaP/mkdocs/docs/upcoming.md

 The following items will eventually be implemented:

 * Publish library to maven
-* Improve Gesture Detection, currently all type of gestures are detected adding unecessary code.
-  Implement in a way that only the used gesture are detected.
 * Improve KMaP scoped parameters
 * Tile theming application:
   * Parser for rendering Tiles